pingcap/docs/faq/migration-tidb-faq.md

 ### If I accidentally import the MySQL user table into TiDB, or forget the password and cannot log in, how to deal with it?

 Restart the TiDB service, add the `-skip-grant-table=true` parameter in the configuration file.
-Log into the cluster without password and recreate the user,or recreate the `mysql.user` table.You can search the official website for the specific table structure.
+Log into the cluster without password and recreate the user, or recreate the `mysql.user` table.
+For the specific table schema, search the official documentation.

 ### Can TiDB provide services while Loader is running?